Cloud Revenue and AI Powers SAP to Strong Q2

 AI Contributes to Cloud Revenue and Overall Success

 Considering SAP’s efforts to restructure and integrate business AI across its entire suite of solutions, it is no surprise that CEO Christian Klein emphasized this during his opening remarks on the earnings call.
 A significant point for Klein was that AI strategy played a key role across the company, and that almost 20% of all deals in the second quarter included premium AI use cases.
-While Klein was unclear on the methodology for measuring premium AI use cases, or the associated product portfolio components that benefited from this impact, he highlighted that SAP’s AI investments are already helping drive revenue.
+While Klein was unclear on the methodology for measuring premium AI use cases, he highlighted that SAP’s AI investments are already helping drive revenue.

-While Joule was announced in the second half of 2023, Klein revealed that the first use cases are now live for HR and Supply Chain.
+While Joule was announced in the second half of 2023, Klein revealed that the first use cases are now live for HR and Supply Chain, and SAP expects that users will be able to manage 80% of the most-used SAP business transactions via Joule by the end of 2024.
 The goal is to allow end users to use Joule to create efficiency gains in HR content, travel, and supply chain and gain a “massive efficiency boost” from having these capabilities.
 These benefits will expand as Joule becomes available in more SAP solutions.

 RISE with SAP and SAP S/4HANA Adoption